pingcap/docs/dev/reference/tools/tidb-lightning/backend.md

 ### Manual deployment

-There is no need to download and configure `tikv-importer`.
+You do not need to download and configure `tikv-importer`.

 Before running `tidb-lightning`, include the following into the configuration file: